WHAT IS TEETH WHITENING ABOUT?

 WHAT TREATMENTS EXIST TO LIGHTEN TEETH?

-Compared to whitening done at home with whitening strips, the two most commonly used in-office treatments are laser and Zoom teeth whitening, similar procedures requiring the use of a whitening agent endorsed by the American Dental Association.
-It comes in the form of a gel that with the help of light-emitting equipment, helps the substance penetrate the tooth enamel to remove stains from the tooth surface while lightening the teeth.
-For example, laser teeth whitening requires the application of a laser light that interacts with the gel, causing a reaction called oxidation.
+In contrast to at-home whitening strips, the two prevailing in-office treatments are laser teeth whitening and Zoom teeth whitening.
+These procedures follow a similar path, relying on the use of a whitening agent approved by the American Dental Association.
+This agent is usually in gel form and, with the aid of light-emitting devices, helps it permeate the tooth enamel to effectively remove surface stains and brighten the teeth.
+For instance, laser teeth whitening incorporates the use of laser light, triggering an oxidation reaction.

 WHAT IS ZOOM TEETH WHITENING?